rl-institut/multi-vector-simulator/docs/E-Land_Requirements.rst

 :Verification and Measurement: Technical variable in ESM object being not NAN.

 :Target: N/A

+:Progress: Done

+:Progress message: The MVS uses the input parameters to compile the component models.
+This is also tested using pytests and benchmark tests.

+:ToDo: None

 NF-MVS-06 - Interface for economic parameters and model